An epicurean adventure to: India

 - 150 millilitre chicken stock - made with 1 full stock cube

-- 200 millilitre Greek yoghurt
+- 200 millilitre full-fat Greek yoghurt

 - 2 teaspoons garam masala